blukatdevelopment/UnchainedWorldsOld/character_creation/classes/psion.md

 #### From higher levels
 When cast as a first level spell, the range increases to 60 feet, it can carry 50lb, and you may attack with it to deal 1d4 bludgeoning damage.
 Wisdom is the ability used for melee attacks with your invisible hand.
+You are proficient with your invisible hand.

 When cast as a second level spell, the hand can carry 100lb, grapple, shove, or drag creatures(make a spellcheck in lieu of athletics checks).
 Attack damage